-The standard curriculum for the Criminal Justice Technology degree program is designed for the semester system.
+The standard curriculum for the Criminal Justice Technology Diploma program is designed for the semester system.
 Students are accepted into the program every semester.
-The program generally takes six semesters to complete.
-To graduate, students must earn a minimum of 63 semester hours.
+The program generally takes five (5) semesters to complete.
+To graduate, students must earn a minimum of 51 credit hours.